-Winning Reading Boost Homekit was designed by Sue Dickson, creator of the popular Sing, Spell, Read, and Write program.
+Winning Reading Boost was designed by Sue Dickson, creator of the popular Sing, Spell, Read, and Write program.
 Winning Reading Boost is a multisensory program intended for teaching phonics and reading to remedial students in second grade and above.
 It can easily be used with students even up through high school, although teens might find some elements of the program too childish.
-Even though the program was not written with first graders in mind, it can be used with them in homeschool settings.
+The Winning Reading Boost Homekit is a slightly modified version of the program that is suitable for individual families.
+Even though the program was not written with first graders in mind, it can also be used with them in homeschool settings.

-The program was designed for class groups, and the instructions reflect group interaction.
+The program was originally designed for class groups, and the instructions, even in the Homekit, reflect group interaction.
 The classroom version of the program uses posters and classroom visuals that are not included in the Homekit, and these are referred to in the instructions.
-But the posters are recreated within the student books, albeit in black and white, and these will serve just as well if you are teaching only one or two students.
+But the visuals aren't necessary, and the posters are recreated within the student books, albeit in black and white, and these will serve just as well if you are teaching only one or two students.

-The Homekit includes four instructor’s manuals and four student workbooks, a DVD with songs (MP4), two card decks for games, a set of bingo-style game cards, and chips for the bingo game.
-Student workbooks are softcover, and the back cover of each book serves as a wipe-off page with lines for students to practice some of their writing.
+The Homekit includes four instructor’s manuals and four student workbooks, a DVD with songs (with MP4 files), two card decks for games, a set of bingo-style game cards, and chips for the bingo game.
+Student workbooks are softcover, and the laminated back cover of each book serves as a wipe-off page with lines for students to practice some of their writing.

 Original phonics songs on the DVD are used throughout the program to reinforce lessons.
 Songs use a variety of musical styles, many of which will appeal to older learners while still being appropriate for younger students.
 The first card deck and bingo-style game are introduced in the first book, serving to reinforce familiarity with the sounds of the letters.
 The second card deck is introduced with Book 3 to reinforce recognition of letter clusters.